Run fast for your mother run fast for your father

 One of the first men to fall somehow managed to get to his feet, and came stumbling toward Elissa.

 "Get back!"
-Eleanor screamed as the man lunged toward her.
-Eleanor shot him with another arrow but the man, mad with pain and fear, didn't stop.
+Eleanor screamed as the man lunged toward Elissa.
+Her mother shot him with another arrow but the man, mad with pain and fear, didn't stop.

 Elissa stumbled backward.
 The man fell forward, and one flaming hand touched the bottom of her blood-stained skirt.
 It was so wet that it didn't ignite immediately, but smoldered at the bottom.

-Panic seized Elissa and she froze, staring at the flaming corpse in front of her and the orange glowing line that slowly crept up her skirt.
+Elissa froze, staring at the flaming corpse in front of her and the orange glowing line that slowly crept up her skirt.

-She snapped back to reality when her mother tackled her with a wall tapestry, knocking her to the ground and beating the fire out of her skirts.
+She snapped back to reality when her mother tackled her, knocking her to the ground and beating the fire out of her skirts with a wall tapestry.
 Finally convinced that the flames were out, Eleanor stopped and the two women slumped together.

 "Maker's blood," Eleanor said.
 There were five bodies writhing in flames before them.
 They sat there and watched them until they finally stopped moving.